Short overview of the asylum procedure

 • Subsidiary protection as part of the international protection under the Qualification Directive;[4] or

-• Other forms of protection, called prohibition of removal (Abschiebungsverbot).
+• Other forms of protection, removal ban.
+(Abschiebungsverbot).[5]

-The other forms of protection include a national protection status for people at risk of ‘substantial and concrete danger to life and limb or liberty’.
+The other forms of protection include a national protection status for people whose removal would constitute a breach of the European Convention for the Protection of Human Rights and Fundamental Freedoms (ECHR) or a ‘considerable concrete danger to life and limb or liberty’.
 In principle, this latter status might apply to any such threat, including risks emanating from ill health or from destitution, but case law has narrowed the scope of this provision to instances of ‘extreme risk’ for all cases not related to ill health, i.e. cases in which an applicant would face ‘certain death or most serious harm’ upon return.
+Reasons of ill health are only applicable in cases of life-threatening or serious diseases that would become much worse in case of a return.
+According to the BAMF, this is not contingent on the healthcare provided in the destination state being equivalent to that available in the Federal Republic of Germany.
+Adequate medical treatment is also deemed to be provided as a rule if this is only guaranteed in a part of the destination country.[6]

-In a high number of cases, which amounted to 50,880 cases in 2022 (22.3%), a ‘formal decision’ – including inadmissibility decisions – was taken, which means that the case was closed without an examination of the asylum claim’s substance.[2]
-In many instances such formal decisions are issued because another state was found to be responsible for the asylum application under the Dublin Regulation.
-Furthermore, decisions not to carry out follow-up procedures in cases of second or further asylum applications are qualified as inadmissibility decisions since 2016.
+In a high number of cases, 64,546 cases in 2023 (24.7% of total decisions), a ‘formal decision’ – including inadmissibility decisions – was taken, which means that the case was closed without an examination of the asylum claim’s substance.[7]
+Formal decisions are mostly issued because another state was found to be responsible for the asylum application under the Dublin Regulation or due to the withdrawal of the application by the applicant.
+Furthermore, decisions not to carry out follow-up procedures in cases of second or further asylum applications have been qualified as inadmissibility decisions since 2016.

-If an application for international protection is rejected, the notice of rejection also includes a removal warning, which is equivalent to a return decision under EU law.[3]
+If an asylum and subsidiary protection application is rejected, the notice of rejection also includes an instruction to leave the country and a “Deportation warning”[8] (removal warning), which is equivalent to a return decision under EU law.[9]

 Appeal